 This category works well for Individuals with “exceptional ability” in the sciences, arts, or business.
-Some great benefits of this green card category are that you can skip through the entire PERM labor certification process and you can also self-petition.
+Some great benefits of this green card category are that you can skip the entire PERM labor certification process with the U.S. Department of Labor, and you can also self-petition.
 This means you can file without a company sponsoring!
-Since there is no PERM, you do not need a U.S. employer to embark on the lengthy investment of obtaining a labor certification by testing and proving to the US government that there are no qualified US workers.
-Instead, you need to show that permanently employing the exceptional individual (you!) would greatly benefit the U.S.
+Since there is no PERM, you do not need a U.S. employer to embark on the lengthy investment of obtaining a labor certification by testing and proving to the U.S. government that there are no qualified U.S. workers.
+Instead, you need to show that permanently employing the exceptional individual would greatly benefit the U.S.!

 How do I apply?

 You can self-sponsor for the EB-2 National Interest Waiver (NIW) or you can have an employer sponsor you.
-In either case, an I-140 petition must be filed along with the evidence of your qualifications.
-Even though employment-based, second-preference petitions must usually be accompanied by an approved Application for Permanent Employment (PERM) Certification from the Department of Labor on ETA Form 9089, you may request a waiver of this requirement through a National Interest Waiver petition.
+In either case, a Form I-140 petition must be filed along with the evidence of your qualifications.

 Am I eligible?

-If you have at least a Master’s Degree or equivalent experience in your field, you can skip this step.
+If you have at least a master’s or higher degree or equivalent experience in your field, you can skip this step.
 If you don’t, you can prove you are a person of exceptional ability to by showing at least three of the following:

 - You have commanded a salary or other remuneration for services that demonstrates your exceptional ability

 - Membership in a professional association(s) that require an invitation or special selection process

 - Recognition for your achievements and significant contributions to your industry or field by your peers, government entities, professional or business organizations